FirebaseExtended/firepad/src/docs/index.md

 > Sets the contents of Firepad as a string.

 `firepad.getHtml()`
-> Gets the contents of Firepad as html.
+> Gets the contents of Firepad as HTML.

 `firepad.setHtml(text)`
-> Sets the contents of Firepad as html.
+> Sets the contents of Firepad as HTML.

 `firepad.isHistoryEmpty()`
 > Returns true if the Firepad has never had any content.
 Useful for doing first-time initialization if defaultText is not specified.